No. 1 Squadron RAF: Early years (1878–1918)

-Between the wars
+Interwar period (1919–1938)

 The squadron returned to the UK from France in March 1919, being formally disbanded on 20 January 1920.
 On the next day it reformed at Risalpur in the North West Frontier of India (now part of Pakistan), flying the Sopwith Snipe and from January 1920.
 It moved to Hinaidi near Baghdad in Iraq in May 1921, to carry out policing duties, retaining its Snipes, although it also received one Bristol Jupiter engined Nieuport Nighthawk for evaluation.
 It remained in Iraq, carrying out strafing and bombing against hostile tribal forces until November 1926 when it was disbanded.

 In early 1927 it was reformed at RAF Tangmere, Sussex as a Home Defence Fighter Squadron, equipped with the Armstrong Whitworth Siskin.
 After receiving the Hawker Fury Mk.1 in February 1932, the squadron gained a reputation for aerobatics, giving displays throughout the United Kingdom and at the Zürich International Air Meeting in July 1937, where its display impressed but it was clear that it was outclassed by the German Messerschmitt Bf 109 and Dornier Do 17 also displayed at Zurich.
 The squadron re-equipped with the Hawker Hurricane Mk.I in October 1938.